Houdini 20.5 Nodes Geometry nodes

 When on, shows the node’s second input in the viewport state.
 Bones are only displayed if you provide them as the second input.

-Muscle End Radii use Absolute Distances
+Muscle End Radii use World Space Distances

 When off, End Regions will be proportional to the computed length of a given muscle.
 The computed length of a muscle will be stored in the musclelength point attribute.
 If the musclelength attribute already exists, it will be used instead of being computed.
 When this parameter is on, End Regions disregards musclelength, and the muscle end mask values are measured in world units.
 Muscle Ends use the axialramp attribute to determine the extents of individual muscles.